jiax264/jiax264.github.io/index.md

 ## About Me

 Hello!
 I am Rio, a rising undergraduate senior who’s excited to be a part of Gallaudet’s REU AICT 10-week summer research program in accessible computing!
 Outside of research this summer, I deliver pizza for Domino’s and play in an ultimate frisbee league.
-I have two rabbits at home in Acton, MA and where I currently reside; one of them pictured above.
+I have two rabbits at home in Acton, MA where I currently reside; one of them pictured above.

 ## About My Mentor